jitsi/lib-jitsi-meet/doc/API.md

     Note: available only for moderator

-24. kick(id) - Kick participant from the conference
+24. kickParticipant(id) - Kick participant from the conference
     - id - string participant id

 25. setStartMutedPolicy(policy) - make all new participants join with muted audio/video